 We say it all the time to prospective home buyers.
 Owning a home is not the same as renting.
-On the surface most of us get that.
-But it’s not until you buying your first home that you truly understand all the costs of being a homeowner.
-As you’ll see there are over 20 costs you need to think about to make sure you are ready for life as a home owner.
+On the surface, most of us get that.
+But it’s not until you buy your first home that you truly understand all the costs of being a homeowner.
+As you’ll see, there are over 20 costs you need to think about to make sure you are ready for life as a homeowner.

 Monthly Costs of a Home Owner

-Now I’m not even going to try to give you an idea of what this might cost, as varies greatly from area to area.
+Now I’m not going to try to give you an idea of what this might cost, as it varies greatly from area to area.
 But your electricity bill is going to add to your monthly spending.
-If you were renting before you likely had a smaller place and less appliances and therefore less electricity.
-Check the bills with the current owner to see what they are spending and pay attention to the items that are plugged in when you do your walk through.
+If you were renting before, you likely had a smaller place and fewer appliances and less electricity.
+Check the bills with the current owner to see what they are spending, and pay attention to the items that are plugged in when you do your walk-through.

 What?
-I need to pay for water?
+Do I need to pay for water?
 Not always.
-Some properties may use a well to supply the house with water, but more often then not, homes are hooked up to the city water supply (which they don’t give away for free).
+Some properties may use a well to supply the house with water, but more often than not, homes are hooked up to the city water supply (which they don’t give away for free).

 Again, here you can ask for a record of previous water bills for any home you’re interested in pursuing.
 It’s a good idea to know how many people are living in the house when you get the homes’ water bill.
 For example, two seniors will use a lot less water than a family with four teenagers.

-This will be one of your biggest monthly costs and is definitely something to take into consideration when buying a home.
-This is one cost that you have no control over, and it will never go down (unless some sort of miracle occurs).
+This will be one of your highest monthly costs and definitely something to consider when buying a home.
+This is one cost that you have no control over, and it will never go down (unless some miracle occurs).

-You can always buy plumbing fixtures that use less water, appliances that are more energy efficient and LED light bulbs to cut down on utility costs.
+You can always buy plumbing fixtures that use less water, more energy-efficient appliances, and LED light bulbs to cut down on utility costs.
 However, it’s important to remember that property taxes only go up.
 Make sure you know what this cost is and find out if it’s paid annually, quarterly or monthly.

 TV bill (cable and streaming):

-This budget item often gets missed by people who are moving from their parents home and out on their own for the first time.
+This budget item often gets missed by people moving from their parents’ home and out on their own for the first time.
 Check out the websites of some local providers to see what type of rates they offer.
-Or if you are going to go streaming, it’s good to include your monthly cost of Netflix, Hulu and other streaming services in your budget.
-Remember if you are streaming you will need internet, so add that in here too!
-You can sign up for special intro packages like Xfinity offers, check around for others in your area to see where you can get yourself the best deal.
+Or, if you are going to go streaming, it’s good to include your monthly cost of Netflix, Hulu, and other streaming services in your budget.
+Remember, if you are streaming, you will need internet, so add that in here too!
+You can sign up for special intro packages like Xfinity offers; check around for others in your area to see where you can get yourself the best deal.

-If you are considering a land line in your new home, check out the local providers to get an idea of cost for your budget (you can sometimes bundle the payments by including your mobile, internet, home phone and cable.
-This bundling can sometimes be a cost saver, but other times involves you paying for things you don’t need, want or use, and with a larger monthly payment, so always make sure you do your research).
+If you are considering a landline in your new home, check out the local providers to get an idea of the cost for your budget (you can sometimes bundle the payments by including your mobile, internet, home phone, and cable.
+This bundling can sometimes be a cost-saver, but other times involves you paying for things you don’t need, want or use, and with a larger monthly payment, so always make sure you do your research).

-Some homes have alarm systems and some don’t.
-If the home that you purchase has an alarm, you can get the cost of the monitoring fee from the previous owners.
+Some homes have alarm systems, and some don’t.
+If the home you purchase has an alarm, you can get the monitoring fee’s cost from the previous owners.
 You can then chose to either use it or not.
-If the home doesn’t have an alarm system, and you want one it can be easily retrofitted into any home with today’s wireless technology.
-Again, just research some costs on this from local providers Xfinity has a package that you can see here. .
+If the home doesn’t have an alarm system, and you want one, it can be easily retrofitted into any home with today’s wireless technology.
+Again, research some costs on this from local providers.

-This can be another large cost.
-It not only varies from state to state, but also varies from building to building, even on the same street.
+This can be another high cost.
+It varies from state to state and varies from building to building, even on the same street.
 This fee is obviously only applicable to condo living.